ZahraniConscienceAI/MoralCore/README.md

 ## 6. Ethics & Safety Statement

 1. **Privacy by Design**: This prototype does not store user conversations or identifiable data.
 All analysis is designed to happen in temporary memory.
-2. **Human Augmentation**: MoralCore is designed to assist human safety teams, not replace them.
+2. **Human Augmentation**: TazkiyaCore is designed to assist human safety teams, not replace them.
 For any detected crisis, the only action is to escalate to human helplines.
 3. **Cultural Respect**: The HumanityVector `H` is designed to be configured for Maqasid al-Sharia to ensure relevance for Islamic and Arabic contexts.
 4. **Open Science**: The goal is to release this as open-source so any developer can add a "conscience" to their AI.
 The aim is to protect people, not to make profit.